AaronRutley/minimal-admin/readme.txt

 = 2.1.0 =
 * Minor CSS tweaks for WordPress v4.0+ compatibility
-* Minor CSS tweaks for ACF v5.0 Pro compatibility
+* Minor CSS tweaks for ACF v5.0+ Pro compatibility
 * Minor CSS bug fix for Firefox on lists of pages
 * Minor CSS tweaks for WordPress multisite
+* Remove howdy from admin menu bar
-* Fix for redirection error for subscribers or  authors
+* Fix for redirection error for some user roles

 = 2.0.1 =
 * Bug fix for Gravity Forms / Backup Buddy menu conflict